RSDKModding/RSDK-Modding-Wiki/docs/Guides/Games/Sonic1-2/Datapack.md

     - An APK extractor app (anything from the Google Play Store should work)
     - [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver)
-    - [Sonic 1](https://play.google.com/store/apps/details?id=com.sega.sonic1px) or [Sonic 2](https://play.google.com/store/apps/details?id=com.sega.sonic2.runner) installed from the Google Play Store
+    - Sonic 1 or Sonic 2 installed from the Google Play Store
+      - Note that these releases have been delisted.
+However, if you have downloaded one of them in the past, you can redownload it at any time in your device or store account's download/purchase history.

 === "iOS"

     - [A jailbroken iOS device](https://ios.cfw.guide/)
     - Filza (Available on the BigBoss package repo: `http://apt.thebigboss.org/repofiles/cydia/`)
-    - [Sonic 1](https://apps.apple.com/au/app/sonic-the-hedgehog-classic/id316050001) or [Sonic 2](https://apps.apple.com/au/app/sonic-the-hedgehog-2-classic/id347415188) installed from the App Store
+    - Sonic 1 or Sonic 2 installed from the App Store
+      - Note that these releases have been delisted.
+However, if you have downloaded one of them in the past, you can redownload it at any time in your device or store account's download/purchase history.

 === "Sonic Origins (Steam)"